Are you stopping yourself?

 Yes, going with good enough is uncomfortable for perfectionists.
 This is meant to challenge your comfort zone.
 Let’s agree that mistakes are not fun.
 They are, however, fantastic learning opportunities.
 Success is an evolution.

-Successful entrepreneurs are like pilots.
+Successful accounting professionals are like pilots.
 They are willing to continually adjust and course correct.
 Instead of stopping yourself recognize that each action advances you.
 The shift from perfection to excellence is a process.
 You are so much greater than any one action.
 Your challenge is to experiment with excellence and good enough for two weeks.
 Notice the difference.
 Then decide whether to continue pursuing excellence or returning to perfection.

 Now, are you tired of stopping yourself and ready to get unstuck?